 The Audit Committee consists of Messrs.
-Cash and Mastaler and Ms. Fitzgerald.
-Mr. Cash joined the Audit Committee upon his appointment to the Board in October 2001; Ms. Fitzgerald joined the Audit Committee upon her appointment to the Board in May 2007; and Mr. Mastaler was appointed to serve on the Audit Committee, effective January 1, 2014.
+Cash, Freeman, and Ms. Fitzgerald.
+Mr. Cash joined the Audit Committee upon his appointment to the Board in October 2001; Ms. Fitzgerald joined the Audit Committee upon her appointment to the Board in May 2007; and Mr. Freeman joined the Audit Committee in August 2018.
 Mr. Cash is the Chairman of the Audit Committee.
 Messrs.
-Cash and Mastaler and Ms. Fitzgerald are independent directors under the Commission's rules and NASDAQ's Listing Rules for Audit Committees.
-The Audit Committee has adopted a written charter, which is available on our website as described under "Committees of the Board of Directors."
+Cash and Freeman, and Ms. Fitzgerald are independent directors under the Commission's rules and Nasdaq's Listing Rules for Audit Committees.
 The Audit Committee is the principal agent of the Board of Directors in overseeing (i) the quality and integrity of our financial statements, (ii) legal and regulatory compliance, (iii) the independence, qualifications, and performance of our independent registered public accounting firm, (iv) the performance of our internal auditors and (v) the integrity of management and the quality and adequacy of disclosures to stockholders.
 The Committee also:

-- is responsible for hiring and terminating our independent registered public accounting firm and pre-approving all auditing, as well as any audit-related, tax advisory and any other non-auditing services to be performed by the independent registered public accounting firm; - reviews and discusses with our independent registered public accounting firm their quality control procedures and our critical accounting policies and practices; - regularly reviews the scope and results of audits performed by our independent registered public accounting firm and internal auditors; - meets with management to review the adequacy of our internal control framework and our financial, accounting, and reporting and disclosure control processes; - reviews our periodic filings and quarterly earnings releases; - reviews and discusses with our chief executive and financial officers the procedures they follow to complete their certifications in connection with our periodic filings with the Commission; and - discusses management's plans with respect to our major financial risk exposures.
+- is responsible for hiring and terminating our independent registered public accounting firm and pre-approving all auditing, as well as any audit-related, tax advisory and any other non-auditing services to be performed by the independent registered public accounting firm; - reviews and discusses with our independent registered public accounting firm their quality control procedures and our critical accounting policies and practices; - regularly reviews the scope and results of audits performed by our independent registered public accounting firm and internal auditors: - meets with management to review the adequacy of our internal control framework and our financial, accounting, and reporting and disclosure control processes; - reviews our periodic filings and quarterly earnings releases; - reviews and discusses with our chief executive and financial officers the procedures they follow to complete their certifications in connection with our periodic filings with the Commission; - discusses management's plans with respect to our major financial risk exposures; and - Works in conjunction with the Board to monitor and manage cybersecurity risk.

-During 2016, there were 8 meetings of the Audit Committee.
+During 2019, there were eight meetings of the Audit Committee.
 By meeting with independent auditors and internal auditors, and operating and financial management personnel, the Audit Committee oversees matters relating to accounting standards, policies and practices, any changes thereto and the effects of any changes on our financial statements, financial reporting practices and the quality and adequacy of internal controls.